hstern2/amsr/README.md

 make bonds.
-They can also be made by "capping" or "saturating" an atom with hydrogens, using a period `.` (capping hydrogens are applied to the most recently-added atom which can still make bonds).
+They can also be made by "capping" or "saturating" an atom with hydrogens, using a period `.` (capping hydrogens are applied to the most recently-added atom that can still make bonds).
 New atoms will then be bonded to those added earlier, forming a branch.

 | AMSR | molecule |